Blackpool Victoria Hospital: History

-The hospital was originally located on Whitegate Drive and was opened as the Blackpool Hospital in 1894.
+The hospital was originally located on Whitegate Lane (now Drive) and was opened as the Blackpool Hospital in 1894.
+The Manchester Guardian said that the hospital owed its existence and its extensive equipment to George Chadwick Kingsbury, a GP and the founder of Fylde Medical Society, who was the first Chair of the Hospital Management Board and also the Mayor of Blackpool in 1900.
 It became the Blackpool Victoria Hospital by consent of Queen Victoria when it was enlarged in 1898.

 The foundation stone of a new building on East Park Drive was laid by the Earl of Derby on 9 June 1933.
 The new hospital opened there in 1936 and then joined the National Health Service in 1948.

 The hospital has been shown in a major BBC One documentary, Blackpool Medics: 10 Days in May which featured the work of the hospital and the North West Ambulance Service.
 The second series was broadcast in January 2008.

 On 25 July 2010, a nurse named Jane Clough was stabbed to death in the hospital car park.
 Her ex-boyfriend Jonathan Vass, an ambulance technician, was later found guilty of her murder.

 On 11 September 2018, a patient tested positive for the monkeypox virus, the United Kingdom's second case.